Your Baby's 1 Month Developmental Milestone

 6. If you are experiencing pain at any point, try removing and reattaching your baby’s mouth to a more comfortable position.
 This may take some trial and error.

-7. To remove your baby from your breast, you can break the seal by inserting a clean finger between their gums.
+7. To remove your baby from your breast, you can break the seal by inserting a clean finger into the corner of their mouth and gently pull outward.

-During this time, feeding and sleeping will be 'on demand', which means following their natural pattern of hunger or tiredness.
-This may seem like an odd approach initially, but before you know it, you will have a milk supply perfectly suited to the needs of your baby.
+During this time, feeding will be on demand, which means following your baby’s natural pattern of hunger.
+This includes feeding throughout the night.
+This may seem like an odd approach initially, but before you know it, you will have a milk supply perfectly suited to your baby’s needs.

 Remember to hydrate